N-able/AgentDeploymentPackage/README.md

 | | 103 | 9103 | File Not Found | A required File was not found at the location specified.
 Please submit an Issue to GitHub as described below. |
 | | 104 | 9104 | File/Folder Creation Failed | The Script was unable to create a required File/Folder.
 Please submit an Issue to GitHub as described below. |

-**Internal Execution Codes** should not be encountered during any routine run of the **Agent Setup Script.** If you encounter such an issue, please submit the following items in an issue on [GitHub](https://github.com/N-able/AgentDeploymentPackage/issues):
+**Internal Execution Codes** should not be encountered during any routine run of the **Agent Setup Script.** If you encounter such an issue, please submit the following items in an Issue to GitHub at [](https://github.com/N-able/AgentDeploymentPackage/issues):

 *   **Agent Setup Script** Event Log Entry
 *   **InstallAgent** Registry Key